-First of all, it is important to understand what a GMO is precisely.
-The World Heath Organization (WHO) defines them as organisms whose DNA has been altered in a non-natural way.
-GM plants are usually changed to be insect resistant, virus resistant, or herbicide tolerant.
+First of all, it is important to understand what a GMO is precise.
+The World Health Organization (WHO) defines them as organisms whose DNA has been altered in a non-natural way.
+GM plants are usually changed to be insect-resistant, virus-resistant, or herbicide tolerant.
 With these changes come some potentially problematic environmental challenges.

 Firstly, toxicity is a huge issue surrounding chemical pesticides and herbicides, used commonly with GMOs, in addition to the toxicity inherent to these plants.
 GMOs may be toxic to non-target organisms, bees and butterflies being the most talked-about examples currently.
-Bees are hugely important in the pollination of many food crops, but are unfortunately extremely endangered by modern agricultural techniques, such as GM crops.
+Bees are hugely important in pollinating many food crops but are unfortunately extremely endangered by modern agricultural techniques, such as GM crops.
 Monarch butterflies are specifically at risk from GMO maize plants.
-In addition to bees and butterflies, birds are also at risk from pesticides, and work as biological control agents and pollinators, again, like bees.
+In addition to bees and butterflies, birds are also at risk from pesticides and work as biological control agents and pollinators, again, like bees.

 Finally, biodiversity, while it is critical in all ecosystems and to the sustainability of all species, is put at risk by GMOs.
 When GM crops are planted, generally in a monocrop fashion, many heritage seeds are no longer used.
 The nature of GMOs means fewer weed flowers and, therefore, less nectar for pollinators.
 Toxins released into the soil through the plants´ routes mean fewer soil bacteria, which are integral to healthy soil for plants to grow without the use of chemical fertilizers.
 Toxic residues are left in the soil of GM crops.
 Nutrients are not returned to the soil in mono crops and from GMO foods, meaning that soil is becoming dry and void of all nutrients, generally integral to the growing process.
 A cycle of dependence on GMO seeds and chemical fertilizers, pesticides, and herbicides is then created in order to grow a single crop.
 In addition to soil issues, the irrigation used to grow GM foods naturally carries all of these problems into water sources and into the air.
 This exposes different bacteria, insects, and animals to the same problems.